kaaengine/kaa/docs/tutorial/part05.rst

 Did you get :code:`NotImplementedError`?
 It's because other weapons are not implemented, just look at the code!
 Change to ForceGun by pressing 3 and then try shooting.
 Better?
 Much better!

 The game starts looking like a playable thing.
-We can move around, spawn enemies (space) and shoot our Force Gun at them.
+We can move around, spawn enemies and shoot our Force Gun at them.

 Let's now do shooting the machine gun!